jchimp/homebase/README.md

 ## Configuration

 All environment variables are **optional overrides** — copy `.env.example` to `.env` only if you need them.
-By default everything is configured through the admin UI and stored on the data volume.
+By default everything is configured through the admin UI and writen to disk.

 | Variable              | Purpose                                                        |
 |-----------------------|----------------------------------------------------------------|